NEXT UP

 Why is milk an important part of my baby’s diet?

-If you are breastfeeding you should continue to do so.
-(Only a very small number of babies will react to traces of cows’ milk protein from mother’s diet coming through in breastmilk.
-If you have been advised to exclude milk from your diet whilst breastfeeding, make sure you discuss with your Dietician and ensure guidance on your own diet and supplementation).
+If you are breastfeeding your baby you should continue to do so.
+Note, only a very small number of babies will react to the traces of cows’ milk protein that transfer from the mother’s diet to her breastmilk.
+If you have been advised to exclude milk from your diet whilst breastfeeding, make sure you discuss it with your baby’s dietician – ensuring your own diet is nutritionally adequate which might mean supplementation (as advised by the dietician).

-If your formula fed baby is having a cow’s milk formula with or without any breastmilk, your healthcare provider will recommend that you stop the usual formula your baby is taking immediately and change straight over to your new specialty formula.
-This will help with your baby’s symptoms.
+If your baby is taking a cow or goat milk formula, with or without breastmilk, your healthcare provider will recommend that you stop this formula and start your baby on a new specialty formula.
+This will help improve your baby’s symptoms.

 What about vitamins?

 The UK guidelines recommend giving vitamins to babies from 6 months of age unless they are drinking more than 500ml of formula per day.
-If your baby is breastfed, they should have a daily Vitamin D supplement from birth.
-Breastfeeding mothers are also recommended to take 10ug Vitamin D daily too.
+If your baby is breastfed, they should have a daily vitamin D supplement from birth.
+Breastfeeding mothers are also recommended to take 10μg vitamin D daily.

 What specialist milks can I offer my baby instead of cow’s milk?